jtgry/lakemartinminimall/content/outdoor.md

   content: 'Whether you are creating a walkway or building your home, we are guaranteed
     to have the stone to fit all of your landscaping needs!
 We carry Moss rock, which is commonly used for constructing garden walls, sidewalks and for pavers around pools.
-River Rounds that are widely used for drainage and landscaping solutions.
-    For dry creek beds, many customers use River Rock.
-We also supply Drain Rock and River Rock for garden borders and house edging.
-Cottage Stack & Cottage Corners to create that irresistible charm of a stone house!
-We carry a great inventory to choose from to add to your masonry projects.
+River Rounds are widely used for drainage and landscaping solutions.
+For dry creek beds, many customers use River Rock, and we also supply Drain Rock and River Rock for garden borders and house edging.
+Cottage Stack & Cottage Corners will help create that irresistible charm of a stone house!
 Lastly, we carry a large selection of flagstone for all of your building needs! '
   image: uploads/_DSC0461.jpg
   image_alignment: right
   button_text: ''